-Rio de Janeiro is the hottest destination for 2016.
-With the summer Olympics fast approaching, it’s going to only get hotter once everyone sees how beautiful this city is.
-We had the chance to check out three of the best hotels in Rio while visiting the city with TravelSmith while they shot their Summer 2016 catalogue.
+Rio de Janeiro has been a hot destination for decades, but the 2016 Olympics really put it on the map.
+We had the chance to check out three of the best hotels in Rio while visiting the city with TravelSmith while they shot their Summer 2016 catalog.

 While in Rio, we tried three different hotels on three different beaches.
 If you are going to stay in Rio, you may be interested in one of these three Rio hotels.